Who am I?

 In 2010, I launched my first blog, which was completely unsuccessful.
 It was an amalgamation of everything I loved and wanted to write about, decorated in bright, clashing colours, and it didn’t go anywhere.
 I let go of that blog with a heavy heart in 2015, because it was the first real indication that I wouldn’t automatically succeed at blogging and creative entrepreneurship.
 I went away, thought about what I wanted to write about, and thought about the service I want to provide on the internet.

-I am Amy Elizabeth Hopkins, a twenty-one year old History, International Relations and French student graduating this year.
-I’m currently in Exeter, Devon – this is the beginning of my career.
+I am Amy Elizabeth Hopkins, a twenty-two year old History, International Relations and French graduate, as of 2017.
+I currently live in London, and this is the beginning of my career.

 Why am I here?